Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TL;DR — Comparison Verdict

-Retatrutide has the highest investigational weight-loss ceiling in this group, tirzepatide remains the strongest approved benchmark with the deepest real-world and regulatory base, and CagriSema is the late-stage Novo Nordisk challenger closest to market but still behind tirzepatide in direct data.
-As of April 23, 2026, no direct retatrutide-vs-tirzepatide or retatrutide-vs-CagriSema trial has reported.
+Retatrutide has the highest investigational weight-loss ceiling in this group, posting 28.3% mean weight loss at 80 weeks on 12 mg in the pivotal TRIUMPH-1 obesity Phase 3 readout (May 21, 2026), rising to 30.3% at 104 weeks in the BMI ≥35 extension.
+Tirzepatide remains the strongest approved benchmark with the deepest real-world and regulatory base — including the SURPASS-CVOT cardiovascular outcomes readout (NEJM, December 17, 2025) — and CagriSema is the late-stage Novo Nordisk challenger closest to market but still behind tirzepatide in direct data; Novo confirmed in May 2026 that launch will use a dual-pen device after dropping the single-chamber co-formulation.
+As of June 8, 2026, no direct retatrutide-vs-tirzepatide or retatrutide-vs-CagriSema trial has reported, no FDA action has been publicly disclosed on the CagriSema NDA filed December 18, 2025, and Lilly has not filed an NDA on retatrutide.
 This page compares mechanism, efficacy, safety, and status only.
-For direct approval answers, use the linked status pages.
-Researchers in the Emirates sourcing retatrutide for in-vitro work can check Retatrutide pricing and dispatch.
+For direct approval answers, use the linked status pages; for the retatrutide-only route through trials, status, dosing, and research-use context, use the retatrutide research hub.
+Researchers sourcing retatrutide for in-vitro work can check the verified enquiry route, Retatrutide pricing and dispatch, and COA proof.

 How This Comparison Was Checked

 This page separates four evidence types: peer-reviewed anchor trials, official company Phase 3 disclosures, FDA approval materials, and ClinicalTrials.gov records.
-The core sources behind this update are the New England Journal of Medicine retatrutide phase 2 paper, the SURMOUNT-1 tirzepatide paper, Lilly’s TRIUMPH-4 and TRANSCEND-T2D-1 releases, Novo Nordisk’s REDEFINE 4 and CagriSema NDA announcements, and current trial registry records.
+The core sources behind this update are the New England Journal of Medicine retatrutide phase 2 paper, the SURMOUNT-1 tirzepatide paper, Lilly’s TRIUMPH-1, TRIUMPH-4, and TRANSCEND-T2D-1 releases, Novo Nordisk’s REDEFINE 4 and CagriSema NDA announcements, the May 2026 CagriSema device-pivot reporting, the June 2026 semaglutide-versus-tirzepatide model-based dose-response analysis, and current trial registry records.

 Cross-trial comparisons are useful, but they are not the same as a randomized head-to-head.
 That matters here because tirzepatide has direct comparator data against CagriSema, while retatrutide does not yet have a published direct comparison against either of the other two compounds.
 This page is for research interpretation only and does not double as a product-detail page.